Complete Guide to Getting Started With New Software

 - Running into technical problems

-It happens all the time… You may discover the new software does not sync with some other tools you’d like to use, it turns out some features don’t work as you thought they would, there’s not enough customisation options in the system.
+It happens all the time… You may discover the new software does not sync with some other tools you’d like to use, it turns out some features don’t work as you thought they would, there are not enough customization options in the system.

 If you run into technical problems during the software implementation phase, drop an email to your contact person in the software company.